 This visit will look at how NRK is facing the digital transformation challenge through innovation, organizational change and partnerships.

-To better understand the processes, what works and what doesn't, leading editorial and technical professionals from NRK will present examples and case studies of successful – or not so successful - innovations.
+To better understand the processes, what works and what doesn't, leading editorial and technology professionals from NRK will present examples and case studies of successful – or not so successful - innovations.

 Who it’s for